Larsvanderlaan/Larsvanderlaan.github.io/_pages/software.md

   <section class="software-item">
     <h2><a href="https://larsvanderlaan.github.io/calibratedDML/index.html">calibratedDML</a></h2>
     <p>
-      An R package implementing calibrated debiased machine learning for doubly robust inference on linear functionals.
-The package adds a simple calibration step to standard DML pipelines to improve robustness and finite-sample performance.
+      <code>calibratedDML</code> accompanies <em>Doubly robust inference via calibration</em>.
+It adds a calibration step to standard debiased machine learning pipelines for inference on linear functionals, with the goal of improving robustness and finite-sample performance.
     </p>
     <div class="software-links">
       <a href="https://arxiv.org/pdf/2411.02771">paper</a>